Blog

 Invoice Radar is a reliability-focused invoice collection app from Austria for macOS, Windows, Linux, web, and mobile.
 It collects invoices from web portals and email inboxes, extracts invoice data, and helps you export documents into your accounting workflow.

 The key difference is architecture.
 Invoice Radar performs portal collection directly on your computer where possible.
-That means invoices are usually available in under 30 seconds, with no waiting for cloud scraping batches, fewer bot/firewall issues than remote scraping jobs can trigger, clearer login flows, faster retries when a supplier portal changes, and fewer “come back later” failure states.
+For supported portals in normal conditions, invoices are usually available in under 30 seconds.
+You can see the login and download as they happen and react quickly when a portal changes.

 Invoice Radar collects invoices locally, shows progress immediately, and delivers documents into your export workflow.